Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Methods

 The node update is performed similarly:

-where $\mathcal{N}$ represents a neighborhood of connectivity and $f_v$ is a node update function containing trainable MLPs with the structure of $[256, 128, 128]$ and SiLU serving as the activation function at the hidden layer.
+where $\mathcal{N}$ represents a neighborhood of connectivity and $f_v$ is a node update function containing trainable MLPs with the structure of $[768, 256, 256]$ for the three-dimensional case ($[256, 128, 128]$ for 2D) and SiLU serving as the activation function at the hidden layer.